mightydev1/GroceryInstall/install.md

 First, you have to find out the existing package name/ namespace name.
 You can find it out from the top of the **android/app/build.gradle.kts** file.
 Now right-click on the project folder from Android Studio and click on replace in the path.
 You will get a popup window with two input boxes.
 In the first box, you have to put the existing package name that you saw in the **android/app/build.gradle.kts** file previously and write down your preferred package name in the second box and then click on the **Replace All** button.

 ## **Setup Firebase for Push Notification**[**​**]
 First, you have to change your package name.
-Then have to create a Firebase project from [https://console.firebase.google.com](https://console.firebase.google.com/).
 For now use the google-services.json file given in user folder

-**WARNING**

-Do not create multiple projects on your firebase console, if you have multiple apps like User App, Web, vendor App and delivery App.
-Create only one project and add multiple apps under the project.

 **Android Setup :**